nterreri/thesis/report/main.md

 between Macmillan staff (including the technical lead of the Macmillan eHNA, Andrew Brittle).
-The original plan was to have both the author and Rim Ahsaini working on the core chatbot system, with the full questionnaire being completed by the user during interacting with the chatbot.
+The original plan was to have both the author and Rim Ahsaini working on the core chatbot system, with the full questionnaire being completed by the user through interaction with the chatbot.

 During the first meeting, the idea of a specialized search engine emerged, with Rim Ahsaini interested in taking charge of that system.
 From there